DamonClark/storefront-backend/README.md

 # Project setup instructions

-## package installation instructions
+## Package Installation Instructions

 Clone down the repository and run `npm install` in the main directory of project to get started.

 Then you can run `yarn watch` to start up the server on localhost:3000

-## how to setup and connect to the database
+## How to Setup and Connect to the Database
 Enter `psql` from terminal window

 Enter `CREATE DATABASE storefront_backend_dev;` from terminal window